 |Mara River Crossings||July to August||Northern Serengeti|

 NOTE: The above are approximate dates and places.
-The Wildebeest Migration is a year-round, circular journey and the river crossings cannot be predicted – they generally occur from about June to September.
-Your best chance of seeing river crossing may involve spending all day at a site where the wildebeest have congregated.
+The Wildebeest Migration is a year-round, circular journey and the river crossings cannot be predicted – they generally occur from about May to September.
+Your best chance of seeing a river crossing may involve spending several days at a site where the wildebeest have congregated.

 Our Africa Safari Experts Say...